rudolph-ito/chily-games/references.md

 Description: Haldon and Tyrion playing
 Number: 1

-"Fancy another game of *cyvasse*?"
+"Fancy another game of cyvasse?"
 The Halfmaester always defeated him, but it was a way to pass the time

 ...

 "Try to give me a better battle this time, Yollo."
-You play *cyvasse* as badly as you tumble.
+You play cyvasse as badly as you tumble.

 "I am trying to lull you into a false sense of confidence," said Tyrion, as they arranged their tiles on either side of the a carved wooden screen.